furiosa-ai/furiosa-models/docs/model_object.md

     * [Python SDK Installation and User Guide](https://furiosa-ai.github.io/docs/latest/en/software/python-sdk.html)
     * [Furiosa SDK - Tutorial and Code Examples](https://furiosa-ai.github.io/docs/latest/en/software/tutorials.html)

-Passing `Model.source` to `session.create()` allows users to start from source models in ONNX or tflite and customize models to their specific use-cases.
+Passing `Model.origin` to `session.create()` allows users to start from source models in ONNX or tflite and customize models to their specific use-cases.
 This customization includes options such as specifying batch sizes and compiler configurations for optimization purposes.
-For additional information on Model.source, please refer to [Accessing artifacts and metadata](#accessing_artifacts_and_metadata).
+For additional information on Model.origin, please refer to [Accessing artifacts and metadata](#accessing_artifacts_and_metadata).

 To utilize f32 source models, it is necessary to perform calibration and quantization.
 Pre-calibrated data is readily available in Furiosa-models, facilitating direct access to the quantization process.